 Routine and thorough inspections are one of the most important parts of maintaining your air conditioning system.
 Inspections should be performed twice a year.
 The changing of the seasons is usually the best reminder to inspect and service your air conditioning system.

 Specific areas to inspect and what requires a call to a professional are:

 Most everyone knows that you should change your filters every month or so, depending on the type of filters you use and your preferences.
 About twice yearly or more often, depending on whether or not they become visibly dirty or compacted, the ducts and vents need to be vacuumed and cleaned out.
 You can use household cleaning products, or a mix of vinegar and water does the trick perfectly.
 Make sure that all of the components are thoroughly dried before replacing the filters and vent doors.

 Check all air vents around the house for signs of damage, and clean these as well.

 Your air conditioning system has a lot of exposed ductwork.
 All of this should be inspected for signs of wear and tear, dents, and loose fittings.
 Keep a look out also for signs that air is escaping the ducts, such as dirt streaks.
-If you notice a lot of problems in the duct work, it is a good idea to call a professional to help identify and repair all of the issues.
+If you notice a lot of problems in the duct work, it is a good idea to call a professional to help identify any duct repair needed.

 Carefully, turn on the furnace and actually look at the flame.
 It should burn blue and steady.
 If the flame is flickering and is red or orange, this could mean it is not working properly.
-If this occurs, call a professional to help you fix the furnace.
+If this occurs, call a professional to help with your furnace repair needs.

 Open the thermostat and check for dust, which can cause it to lose function over time.
 Clean out any dust, hair, or other particles with a cotton swab.